mhartl/pivotal-github/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'pivotal-github', '~> 0.5.0'

-Then install the gem with Bundler:

-    $ bundle install

-You can also install it directly as follows:
+You can install the `pivotal-github` gem directly as follows:

     $ gem install pivotal-github

 ## Usage